Portal hypertension is an increase in the blood pressure within a system of veins called the portal venous system.

 Endoscopy is not mandatory in patients who are already on nonselective beta-blockers

-Most common drug used for prophylaxis of variceal bleeding.
+The most common drug used for prophylaxis of variceal bleeding.

-These also cause reduction of cardiac output.
+These also cause a reduction in cardiac output.

 The vasodilator isosorbide mononitrate may be considered as a second-line agent for secondary prophylaxis for variceal bleeding.